 If caught in the dilemma either marry someone who loves you or someone you love, what would be your choice?
 Most women may prefer the former because security is programmed in women's psychology.
-For women, as Eileen Chang said, love means being loved - a safety net for them and their children.
+For a woman, as Eileen Chang said, love means being loved - a safety net for her and her children.
 In contrast, most men are more likely to marry someone they love because men are brought up to be the provider and protector.
-Which gives men certain advantage, since a proactive giver may end up winning the love he yearns, whereas a passive receiver could end up losing everything.
+Which gives men certain advantages because a proactive giver may end up wining the love he yearns, whereas a passive receiver could end up losing everything.
 Unfortunately, that is often the fate of those who marry security and fail to contribute.

-A woman needs to understand that when she accepts an invitation to tango with a man, she is not accepting an invitation to do solo, but to be a part of a relationship in which the two must support, comfort, complement, and be there for each other.
-She must not think of tango as a courtship where she could or should be reserved.
+A woman needs to understand that when she accepts an invitation to dance tango she is not accepting an invitation to do solo performance but to be a part of a relationship in which the two partners must support, complement, comfort and be there for each other.
+She must not think of tango as a courtship in which she could or should remain reserved.
 Rather, she has to see it as a marriage in which both partners must spare no effort to work together as a team.
-Contrary to the ideologies such as individualism and feminism that focus on the self and self-interests, tango focuses on the relationship, cooperation, and generosity in spirit in order to build together something beautiful and fulfilling for both.
+Contrary to the ideologies that focus on the self and self-interests of the individual, tango focuses on the cooperative relationship and the collective efforts to build something beautiful and fulfilling for both.
 To tango, therefore, is not to demand and take, but to contribute and give.
-(See The Freedom in Tango.)
+(See A Dance that Teaches People to Love.)

-The passivity of women is a result of millions of years of human evolution through natural selection.
-Women's biological function demands a safe environment and urgent sense of security.
+The passivity of women is associated with their biology, which leads to their keen sense of safety and security.
+Shyness is a self-defense mechanism.
 Men, on the other hand, are hunters.
 It gives them pleasure to chase, conquer and protect.
-Laboratory researches of mice show that certain part of the male brain is associated with both sexuality and aggression.
+Laboratory research of mice show that certain part of the brain is associated with both sexuality and aggression.
 Stimulating that part will cause sexual urge.
-Increasing the stimulation on that same spot will result in violent behaviors.
+Increasing the stimulation on that same spot will lead to violent behaviors.
 This suggests that the empathy and self-control of men are learned or cultured behaviors, which elevate them from the beast.
-Women, on the other hand, need to learn to counteract their passivity and be more active in their relationship with men, because they are not just men's mating partners, but partners in many other areas of life as well, including emotional, social, recreational, artistic, intellectual and spiritual.
-Tango, after all, is not about sex but companionship.
-A fulfilling companionship is one in which both partners are equal contributors desiring to satisfy each other's needs, especially those beyond sex.
-I believe that willingness to make others happy is an essential trait of a good social tango dancer.
+Women, on the other hand, need to counteract their passivity and be more active in their relationship with men because they are not only men's mating partners but also partners in many other areas of life that demand intimate cooperation.
+Women must not associate intimacy with sex.
+(See Close Embrace and Open Embrace (I).)
+The two partners in tango are equal contributors who must work together to create something beautiful, soulful and gratifying together.
+I believe the spirit of cooperation and giving and the desire to make others happy are essential traits of a good tango dancer.